 We all know that getting enough exercise is key to a healthy lifestyle.
 Staying active reduces your risk of heart disease, certain types of cancer, and many other health issues.
 It also keeps your mind sharp, helps you maintain a healthy weight, and can be a valuable form of stress relief.
 While “cardio” activity like biking and running has its place, don’t ignore the health benefits of resistance training—like weightlifting.
 Working correctly with weights is not just about getting ready for a good gun show.
-It brings added benefits like increased fat loss, better mental focus, cardiovascular protection, and stronger bones.
+It brings added benefits like increased fat loss, better mental focus, cardiovascular strength, and stronger bones.
 Added bonus: stronger muscles make functional tasks for the rest of your life easier and more fun.
 If you don’t have a weight training plan in place, find a reputable coach or a good app and go get after it.
 An ideal program balances resistance/weight training, conditioning/cardio, and stretching/mobility work.
 And a gun show, if you must.

 3. Preventative medicine: It’s not manly to avoid the Doc.

 Did you know that men are far less likely to visit a doctor than women are?
 It might not be the most exciting event you’ve got planned this year, but don’t skip your annual physical.
-Even if you are feeling great, you should check in with your healthcare provider once a year to go over your numbers, like blood pressure, weight, and key blood test measurements like cholesterol and glucose levels.
+Even if you are feeling great, you should check in with your healthcare provider once a year to go over your blood pressure, weight, and key blood test measurements like cholesterol and glucose levels.
 Depending on your age and other factors, your doctor will recommend screenings for colon cancer, prostate cancer, testicular cancer, and other diseases.
 And if you do have health changes or problems, it’s important to bring them up with your provider, since so many significant health issues start as minor nuisances that could signal a need for early detection and treatment.

 4. Stop smoking: Kick the habit for good this Movember.

 You already know that smoking is the major cause of lung cancer.
 Lung cancer is the most common cause of cancer death among men.
 Smoking is also linked to a host of other health problems, like heart disease, stroke, and chronic obstructive pulmonary disease.
-Research shows that when you quit smoking, you increase your life expectancy, cut your risk of disease, protect your loved ones from secondhand smoke, feel healthier and more energetic, improve your sense of taste and smell, and improve the look of your skin and teeth.
+Research shows that when you quit smoking, you increase your life expectancy, cut your risk of disease, safeguard your loved ones from secondhand smoke, feel healthier and more energetic, improve your sense of taste and smell, and improve the look of your skin and teeth.
 You will also save money to spend on more important things in life!
 If you’re having trouble quitting on your own, see your doctor for help.

 5. Alcohol: Cut the booze

 Are you just finishing up a Sober October?
 If so, way to go!
-You probably know that completely cutting alcohol provides a host of benefits, from cardiovascular protection to better sleep, weight loss, improved skin tone and increased testosterone production.
+You probably know that completely cutting alcohol provides a host of benefits, from cardiovascular improvements to better sleep, weight loss, improved skin tone and increased testosterone production.
 If you haven’t tried it, cutting out or slashing your alcohol intake is worth the effort.
 You’ll find yourself with more time, energy, and money for healthier pursuits, and better relationships with your family, coworkers, and friends.
 If you need help quitting drinking, speak with your healthcare provider.